HUMA 3457: Gnosticism

 3. Methods of Assessment

 NOTE: All graded work in this course is to be submitted to Turnitin.com (and brought to class in a hard copy).
 For an overview of this service and the University’s policies regarding Turnitin.com, please see HERE: It is very simple to use.
 Go to www.turnitin.com for instructions on how to create a user profile.
 You can use whatever email address you wish but it must be a working one since you will receive emails over the course of the year.
 It is recommended that you NOT use internet email accounts (e.g., Hotmail, Yahoo, etc.).
-You create your own password so make it easy to remember.
-You will also require the following information to sign in initially: Class ID: 2868722.
+You create your own password, so make it easy to remember.
+You will also require the following information to sign in initially: Class ID: 22199327.
 Password: gnosis.

-E. Class Participation: to encourage an optimum of instructor/student interaction, a portion of your final grade is allocated to class participation.
+D. Class Participation: to encourage an optimum of instructor/student interaction, a portion of your final grade is allocated to class participation.
 The grade is based on class attendance and on asking/answering questions.
 Grade value: 10%.

 Missing papers: In the event that papers go missing, it is your responsibility to keep a hard copy of all written work submitted for the course.